openpracticelibrary/openpracticelibrary/content/practice/lean-canvas.md

 ---
 # What is it?

-The lean canvas template is a one -pager, which captures key information about your future product, what problem it will solve, who are your customers, how will you distribute it and how you will make money from it.
+The [Lean Canvas template](https://leanstack.com/LeanCanvas.pdf) is a one-pager, which captures key information about your future product.\
+It will help structure your idea in terms of:

+* What problem your product or service will solve
+* Who your potential customers are
+* How your product will be distributed and
+* How you will make money from it.

+The Lean Canvas is frequently used by Entrepreneurs and Lean Startups.

 ## Why use it?

-Ash Maurya modified the Business Model Canvas (by Alexander Osterwalder) with the aim to shorten the product development lifecycle and rapidly discover if the proposed business model is viable.
+Ash Maurya modified the Business Model Canvas (by Alexander Osterwalder) with the aim to shorten the product development lifecycle and rapidly discover if your product idea is viable.

-It will help you establish if your product or service idea has merits.
+The Lean Canvas will help you establish if your product or service idea has merits.

-When filling out the canvas it is best to fill them out in a certain way.
+When filling out the canvas it is best to fill the sections out in a certain way.

-1. Problem section: \
+1. Problem: \
-   When filling out the problem section: Think with your future customer in mind.
+   When filling out the problem section think with your future customer in mind.
 WHY is this a problem for him?
-2. Target Customer section: \
+2. Target Customer: \
    Who are your early adopters of your product, specify them in terms of demographics, situation and interest.
-3. Unique Value Preposition (UVP) and High Level Concepts (HLC): \
+3. Unique Value Preposition (UVP): \
-   UVP is directed to your customer, HLC is geared to investors, which can help you pitching your product: Shazam for mushrooms
+   Your UVP is directed to your customer, what makes your product or service so special to them?
+What is the benefit to them?
-4. Solution Box:\
+4. Solutions section:\
-   The Solution box focuses on the key features of your product or service.
+   It focuses on the key features of your product or service.
 Ideally, each aspect of the solution comes in line with one of the previously mentioned problems.
+5. Channels:\
+   How are you planning to promote your product?
+An example can be via 'word of mouth', colleagues, Instagram or Facebook.
+6. Revenue Streams:\
+   This section is about how you will make money of your product.
+For example: Freemium - 1st month free then you would charge $2.99 per month.
+7. Cost Structure:\
+   What are the costs you occur?
+An example here would be fees for Apple store or Google Pay.
+8. Key Metrics
+   How do you measure your success?
+For example: Number of paid subscribers like 300 downloads in the first month.
+9. Unfair Advantage:\
+   What makes your product unique.
+Something that cannot be easily copied or bought.

-Ensure to use bullet points – not long sentences – a good canvas should be understood in a few minutes
+When filling out the canvas, ensure to use bullet points.
+Don't use long sentences.
+A good canvas should be understood in a few minutes.

-Make sure you are filling out every box, there might be a lot of uncertainty but the canvas is there to help you.
+Make sure you are filling out every box, there might be a lot of uncertainty but the canvas is there to help you and to structure your idea.

 ## Further Information

+The [Lean Canvas Template](https://leanstack.com/LeanCanvas.pdf) including detailed instructions on how to use it by Ash Maurya